nmarforio/1project-Todo/README.md

 I decide to follow some link with 80+ ideas to develope and to improve my skills.
-This project is the first one where I used Typescript with React.
+This project is the first one where I used Typescript and React.
 Stay Tuned :D